queryluke/masseffect-5e-data/data/powers/sentry-turret.md

 The turret lasts until its hit points become 0 or lower or until you use a bonus action to destroy it.

-__At Higher Levels__: When you cast this spell using a spell slot of 4th level or higher, the turret deals an additional 1d6 piercing and 1d6 radiant damage with its mass accelerator machinegun and gains 10 additional hit points for each spell slot above the 3rd.
+__At Higher Levels__: When you cast this power using a power slot of 4th level or higher, the turret deals an additional 1d6 piercing and 1d6 radiant damage with its mass accelerator machinegun and gains 10 additional hit points for each power slot above the 3rd.